 protection of this solution, a domain license is required for the

 software that creates the encrypted images for use on your website.
-Unlicensed images will not display.
-Nor will they invoke
+Unlicensed images will not display

 the browser plugin to enable protection from Print Screen and

 When CopySafe Web is applied to a web page, a visitor will be redirected for download and install instructions if they do not have the browser plug-in installed.
 So as a visitor loads a CopySafe Web page, their web browser is checked for the plugin and verified if their version is current.
 This WordPress plugin includes everything needed for this task, including download and error pages.

 The "CopySafe Web Insert" method refers to the ability to add a